segmentio/segment-docs/src/connections/destinations/catalog/savio/index.md

 ---
 [Savio](https://savio.io/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) enables B2B SaaS teams to centrally manage customer feedback so they can make better product decisions.

 This destination is maintained by Savio.
-For any issues with the destination, [contact their team](mailto:support@savio.io).
+For any issues with the destination, [contact the Savio Support team](mailto:support@savio.io).

 ## Getting Started